-My earliest musical roots were formed listening to Motown, singing and playing Beatle-tunes and soaking up everything I could along with the other nuts in our group of Michigan wanna-be's.
-I did time as lead vocalist / guitarist in a band called "Auggie's 69th Street Funk."
+"My earliest musical roots were formed listening to Motown, singing and playing Beatle-tunes ... soaking up everything I could along with the other nuts in our group of Michigan wanna-be's.
+I did time as Lead Vocalist / Guitarist in a band called "AUGGIE'S 69th STREET FUNK."
 We garnered regional success in the Detroit area - late Sixties, early Seventies ... great group of musicians.
-Lead guitarist - a Caucasian guy named David Gibbons was one of the best players I'd met at the time, stirring up images of Clapton, Hendrix or Stevie Ray.
+Lead Guitarist, a Caucasian guy named David Gibbons was one of the best players I'd met at the time, stirring up images of Clapton, Hendrix and Stevie Ray.
 Our drummer, Alan Ryles was cousin to the original drummer of the Parliament / Funkadelics.
 He had done cuts on a few of their earliest albums.
 Bassist Robert (the quiet) Jeeter, was quickly and accurately christened "Bobbin' Robert".
 He too was fantastically funky.
-69th Street's racial and ethnic mix made for a great rhythmic experience - a kind of funky / psychedelic, jam-band groove.
+69th Street's racial and ethnic mix made for a great rhythmic experience ... a funky psychedelic, jam-band groove.

-I also did a three year stint in another Michigan group -"Third Race".
+I also did a three year stint in another Michigan group -"A Third Race".
 These guys - Randy Chandler, Jim Hulseman and Steve Moore (each great songwriters in their own right) were the best.
 The final line-up was completed with the addition of percussionist John Karpslis.
-In my opinion, this band was ahead of it's time.
+In my opinion, this band was ahead of its time.
 We each enjoyed our experience in that line-up and remain friends to this day.